lesaint/lesaint.github.io/content/articles/2014-05-21-java_bean_mapping_is_wrong_lets_fix_it.md

----
-layout: post
-title: Java Bean Mapping is wrong, let's fix it!
+Title: Java Bean Mapping is wrong, let's fix it!
-tags:
- - Java
- - Bean Mapping
- - DAMapping
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/05/21/java_bean_mapping_is_wrong_lets_fix_it.html
-comments: true
-share: true
----
+Tags: Java, Bean Mapping, DAMapping

 When it comes to Bean Mapping, it is surprising to see how many tools/frameworks are available.
 Some as old and famous as [Dozer](http://dozer.sourceforge.net/), other more recent and innovative as [Selma](https://github.com/xebia-france/selma) (see this [highly referenced post](http://www.javacodegeeks.com/2013/10/java-object-to-object-mapper.html) if you need a list).